-The final reason that contract law scholars' failure to invoke the language of defences is surprising is that legal theorists use the concept in thinking about the law of contract.45 In Contract Theory, Stephen Smith invokes the terminology of defences.
-He applies it to a variety of doctrines including duress, unconscionability, mistake, frustration and estoppel.46 Further, although HLA Hart's most famous writing in special jurisprudence is perhaps his treatment of the criminal law,47 his earliest published essay, which introduced legal philosophers to the concept of defeasibility, concerned defences in contract.48 Borrowing from the law of real property, Hart illustrated the 'defeasible character of legal concepts' in the contractual context.49 He explained:50
+The final reason that contract law scholars' failure to invoke the language of defences is surprising is that legal theorists use the concept in thinking about the law of contract.
+In Contract Theory, Stephen Smith invokes the terminology of defences.
+He applies it to a variety of doctrines including duress, unconscionability, mistake, frustration and estoppel.
+Further, although HLA Hart's most famous writing in special jurisprudence is perhaps his treatment of the criminal law, his earliest published essay, which introduced legal philosophers to the concept of defeasibility, concerned defences in contract.
+Borrowing from the law of real property, Hart illustrated the 'defeasible character of legal concepts' in the contractual context.
+He explained: 100 ferometric failure to invoke the law of defeasible character of legal concepts in the contractual context.